 This story by Langston Hughes effectively incorporated many of the expressive elements of writing, and it follows the narration pattern because it is told in chronological order.
 His writing is so vivid that the readers can picture what was happening in the church, in his bed when he cried, and within him.
 In addition, he has effectively shown how strongly an adult's words can influence a child.
-This story should be a warning to all adults to how they talk to children.
+This story should be a warning to all adults about how they communicate with children.
 I enjoyed the reading because of its strong emotion and its honesty.
 It made me reflect on some childhood experiences where I revered the adults in my life.
+110 words